 Hospitals – Good private hospitals in Colombo and some in the regions.
 Major towns have well stocked pharmacies with qualified English speaking staff.
 Doctors’ prescriptions are not always needed.

-The Sri Lankan remedy for many ailments from muscular pain to a hangover is King Coconut.
+The Sri Lankan remedy for many ailments from muscular pain to a hangover is King Coconut (found everywhere for free!).

 |back to top|

-Touts may be a nuisance but if accepting a service remember that they have to make a living.
+Touts may be a nuisance but if accepting a service remember that they need to make a living and take pride in their service albeit a little unorthodox.
 They will receive commission from the shop/restaurant to which they lead you.

-Photographs – do not pose in front of or beside a Buddha statue, it is disrespectful.
+Photographs – try to refrain from posing in front of or beside a Buddha statue, it is disrespectful.
+It is fine however to photograph the statues.
 Do not photograph (or attempt to shake hands with) a Buddhist Monk (in orange robes) or a Muslim family (especially the women) without prior consent.

-Friendship - it is normal to see men out alone at night as the women tend to stay with the family.
-You will discover that men are very tactile, dance together and hold hand as a sign of friendship.
+Friendship - it is normal to see men out alone at night as the women tend to stay at home with the family and do not drink alcohol.
+You will discover that men are very tactile, dance together and hold hands –this is a sign of friendship.
 Embrace this if you feel comfortable but please don't apply western thinking to what it may represent.